gprasad125/gprasad125/README.md

 ### About

-🧑‍🎓 I'm a senior undergraduate at UC San Diego, pursuing a B.S. in Data Science.
+🧑‍🎓 I'm a recent graduate from UC San Diego, with a B.S. in Data Science.

 🧠 I’m interested in LLMs, and applying them to everyday problems.